Higher-Order Feature Attribution: Bridging Statistics, Explainable AI, and Topological Signal Processing: Second-Order Attribution Theory

 \textbf{Completeness:} Following from marginalization, we yield another version of the completeness property \eqref{eq:completeness}:

 \textbf{Additive models.} If $f$ is an additive model, i.e., $f(\bx) = f_1(x_1) + \cdots + f_D(x_D)$, then

-Extension of the theory to higher orders is again clear from the analogy to derivatives.
-Third-order attributions are computed by the application of three attribution operators.
+The extension of the theory to higher orders is again clear from the analogy to derivatives.
+Third-order attributions are computed through the application of three attribution operators.
 Hence, $a_{ijk} = A_i A_j A_k f(\bx)$.
-As above, the marginalization property allows us to relate explanations of different orders via summation over various indices.
+As stated above, the marginalization property allows us to relate explanations of different orders via summation over various indices.